pga03/docs-first-discovery/src/documents/stickyKeysAdjuster.md

 **File:** `stickyKeysAdjuster.js`

-Creates the interface for users to experiment the keyboard feature when the sticky key preference is turned on or off.
+Creates the interface for users to experiment the keyboard feature when the sticky keys preference is turned on or off.

 ## Adding a Sticky Keys Adjuster

-*Option 1*: Typically this component is used as a sub-component of the [Sticky Key](keyboard.md) panel:
+*Option 1*: Typically this component is used as a sub-component of the [Sticky Keys](keyboard.md) panel:
 ```javascript
 assistance: {
     type: "gpii.firstDiscovery.keyboard.stickyKeysAdjuster",